l0wigh/FKey/README.md

 # Goal

-FKey is a fork of German keyboard layout for Temple OS.
+FKey is a fork of German keyboard layout for TempleOS.
-The goal is to bring the azerty keyboard to Temple OS (at least for the layout, maybe not the accentuated char).
+The goal is to bring the Azerty layout (ISO) to TempleOS and ZealOS.

-The layout isn't totally like the AZERTY one, but it's the closest I got, just open the HomeKeyPlugIns file to see what changes are made.
+# Important Informations

+Azerty layout is fully ported for ZealOS (HomeKeyPlugIns.ZC), but the TempleOS version is the older one I made (not a full port).

+I should port it fully on Vanilla TempleOS soon and rebuild an ISO.

+For now, use ZealOS for full Azerty support.

 # Installation

-Here is a set of commands that should allow you to install FKey:

-    Cd("T:");
-    #include "Setup.HC.Z";

-This script will copy the HomeKeyPlugIns.HC to your Home directory for you.
-You are free to copy the file manually as well.

-To uninstall, just delete HomeKeyPlugIns.HC from your Home directory
+For TempleOS you can use the ISO and include the installer, but it's not the full layout.

+For ZealOS you'll need to access your virtual hard drive.

+For VDI you can use Daemon Tool.
+For qcow, there is some ways (look at TSoding gitlab, he uses some scripts to mount the disk).